Grounds and Facilities poster

 Course content and structure

-This degree offers an intensive grounding in one or two of the major languages and cultures of East Asia or the Middle East.
+The AMES course (or ‘tripos’) is a four-year degree.
+It offers an intensive grounding in one or two of the major languages and cultures of East Asia or the Middle East.
 You don’t need to have prior knowledge of the languages – just imagination, perseverance and a strong sense of adventure!
 We offer:

 • Arabic